-- 1. Introduce decks so that the overall character of the historic building and its site are not compromised. - 2.
-Select inconspicuous locations for decks, usually on the rear or least visible elevation of the historic building.
-Screen decks from public view. - 3.
-Construct decks so that the historic fabric of the building and its significant features and details are not removed, concealed, damaged or destroyed.
-Construct decks so that they may be removed in the future with no damage to the historic building. - 4.
-Design decks and their elements, including rails and steps, to be compatible in material, color, proportion and scale with the historic building.
+1. Introduce decks so that the overall character of the historic building and its site are not compromised.

+2. Select inconspicuous locations for decks, usually on the rear or least visible elevation of the historic building.
+Screen decks from public view.

+3. Construct decks so that the historic fabric of the building and its significant features and details are not removed, concealed, damaged or destroyed.
+Construct decks so that they may be removed in the future with no damage to the historic building.

+4. Design decks and their elements, including rails and steps, to be compatible in material, color, proportion and scale with the historic building.
 Design details of decks shall be simple and not attempt to mimic historic detailing.

+5. Screen the structural framing of decks with compatible foundation materials, such as skirtboards, lattice panels and dense evergreen foundation plantings.